 The first thing you will notice is the giant eight foot summit cairn.
 Henry Gannett and Allen D. Wilson may have originally built the cairn in 1878 during the first ascent.
 During my visit, there was a small register in a jar that was on the side of the cairn.
 The view includes the southern peaks in the Bannock Range: Oxford Peak, Weston, and Old Baldy, the northern peaks in the Bannock Range: Old Tom Mountain and Scout Peak, Malad Valley, Marsh Valley, Deep Creek Mountains, Portneuf Range, Bear River Range, and Northern Wasatch Mountains.

-Descent: I climbed back down the Southeast Ridge and was unaware of any other routes on the mountain.
-While I was descending, I noticed a trail that had several switchbacks towards the north.
+Descent: I hiked back down the Southeast Ridge and was unaware of any other routes at the time.
+While descending, I noticed a trail that had switchbacks going up to the pass to the north.
 I assume this is the trail up Indian Mill Canyon.
 A great way to climb the mountain is to make a loop hike up the Southeast Ridge and down the North Ridge.
 This would include a traverse of the summit ridge and views of both canyons.

 Distance is 6.5 miles round trip with 3,015 feet of elevation gain.